-One of the most important measures of hospital quality is patient mortality (death) rates and we believe you should know how hospitals compare before you choose a hospital.
-Standardized data is available to Louisiana hospitals for mortality rates in the form of a Risk Adjusted Mortality Index.
+The ultimate measure of hospital quality is patient survival.
+We believe you should know how hospitals compare before you choose a hospital.
+Standardized data on patient survival is available for Louisiana hospitals using the Risk Adjusted Mortality Index (RAMI).
 The US national average for Risk Adjusted Mortality Index is set at 1.0.
-An index lower than 1.0 means the hospital is doing a better job saving lives than the national average for similar hospitals and patients; an index higher than 1.0 indicates more patients are dying than are expected to die.
+An index lower than 1.0 means the hospital is doing a better job saving lives than the national average for similar hospitals and patients; an index higher than 1.0 means more patients are dying than are expected, according to the data and statistics.
 So think of this like golf – the lowest scores are the best.

 So what does this really mean for you?

-All 7 Ochsner hospitals had better survival indices than every other hospital in the Louisiana comparison group.
+All 7 Ochsner hospitals had better survival scores than most hospitals in the Louisiana comparison group.
 That’s not a coincidence.
 That’s the power of the Ochsner network.